2 Participants Passed Away During Ironman South Africa in Mossel Bay

 Reports indicate that the two competitors, aged 29 and 58, were recovered from the water during the swimming segment of the triathlon.
 They were both identified as men.

-According to available information, the athletes were reportedly rushed to the hospital when the incident occurred.
+According to available information, the athletes were reportedly rushed to the hospital at the time of the incident.
 One was declared dead shortly after arrival, while the second competitor succumbed to his condition later that morning.

 The unfortunate incident comes just days after an Australian runner collapsed and died while jogging along Cape Town's Atlantic Seaboard, and months after the death of South African professional kite surfer Graham Howes at sea, also in Cape Town.